Embird Embroidery Software

 Example #1 - Using the Fractal Fill as a Core for the Curly Plant Fill

-1. Draw a Mesh Object; it should be large enough, for example, 10x10cm (4x4 inches).
+1. Draw a Mesh Object; ensure it is sufficiently large, such as 10x10cm (4x4 inches).

 Mesh - Curly Plant - Mesh object drawn with vectors